JustinVerstijnen/DNSMegaTool/README.md

 - Correct your incorrect configured records
 - Cache or save the information in any way, refreshing means a new lookup

-## Changelog/new features

-New features to this tool are added when needed or if the tool is broken.

-Feature request can be done by submitting issues into GitHub.

 ## Technical Architecture

 - **Languages** : HTML, CSS, Javascript, Python